 Collaboration with Weezer

 My first collaboration after the Oscars.
 Rivers had already written the song and the song didn’t need much work.
 However, we thought it could be great to do a second version to release on the album.
 My brother Ananda Sen came up with a interesting idea to add tablas.
 He began adding some elements in his studio and the chord structure lent itself well to a Bollywood inspired melody line.
-It was not until we did the final mix did we realize the full epicness of the sound we had created together.
+Lastly, it was not until we did the final mix as a result we had created the full epicness of the sound we had created together.

 Collaboration with Timbaland and Justin Timberlake